 Einstein Activity Capture and other third-party calendar sync tools must be turned off before turning on the event sync for Microsoft Calendar Sync.
 If not turned off, it will trigger event notification emails to be sent to clients.
 For instructions on disabling, please consult our Disabling Calendar Sync Tools article.
-If you have any questions, please reach out to your CSM or our Practifi Support Team. |
+If you have any questions, please contact your CSM or our Practifi Support Team. |

 Overview